Yujia-Yan/Transkun/README.md

 Currently, we do not support evaluation of multitrack MIDIs.

+This command can also be used directly as the command line script 'transkunEval' if the pip package is installed.

 ### Ploting the empirical cumulative distribution function to visualize the onset/offset accuracy

 Use the following script to plot the ECDF curve for onset/offset deviations: